miqdigital/aws-utils/AMI_Backup/README.md

 * Lambda Role which you use requires EC2-Read access, AMI Full access and Resource Tagging access in case if you want to configure through Lambda
 * All the instances which needs AMI backup has to be tagged and that tag will be used by Lambda function to identify those instances(here we are using tag Key:AMIBACKUPON, Value:yes)

-Function uses two libraries(Pytz, Requests) other than AWS SDK provided, so for lambda we need to create deployment package along with the code and upload it to Lambda function.
-Please go through the official AWS [Documentation](https://docs.aws.amazon.com/lambda/latest/dg/lambda-python-how-to-create-deployment-package.html) to know more about how to create deployment package.

 ## How it Works?